jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 There's no shortcuts, cheats, or gimmicks.
 There's just you and your friends on the frontline who must do the work.

 Happily, we the people already have amazingly powerful digital tools.
-We only need to believe in modern philosophy to build them for ourselves and upgrade our way of life to the Internet Age.
+We only need to believe in modern philosophy to build the new levers of power that'll upgrade our way of life to the Internet Age.

+The first step is to look up.

 ## Looking Up